Starias22/cpp-revision/basics/variables/var.md

 * A C++ vaiable identifier should not start with digit.
 * A C++ variable identifier should not be a C++ reserved word: C++ has several key word that should not be used as variable name.
 * A C++ variable identifier is case-sensitive.
+* A C++ variable identifier is unique: two variables should not have the same name.

 ### Examples of right variable names